yumozi/llm-gm/README.md

-# Mugen AI - The AI World Engine
+# LLM GM - The AI World Engine

 A comprehensive world-building and session management platform built with Next.js, Supabase, and modern web technologies.